codecraftingtools/cuddl/doc/README_DOCS.rst

 Building the Documentation
 ==========================

+..  sphinx-include-build-documentation-start

-HTML documentation for the Cuddl project may be generated from the reStructuredText source files in the project's ``doc`` subdirectory using the `Sphinx <sphinx>` documentation tool.
+HTML documentation for this project may be generated from the reStructuredText source files in the project's ``doc`` subdirectory using the `Sphinx <sphinx>` documentation tool.